Moles, Spots and Genital Warts

 · ND Laser: YAG (Neodymium - YAG) ·

-The neodymium YAG (or better known as ND: YAG) laser is one of the newest and most precise types of lasers in the arsenal of our centre for urology, andrology and sexual medicine in Seville.
+The neodymium YAG (or better known as ND: YAG) laser is one of the newest and most precise types of lasers in the arsenal of our centres for urology, andrology and sexual medicine in Madrid, Seville and the Canary Islands (Tenerife).

 It combines precision in the emission of waves with exact wavelengths, appropriate to each type of skin and skin lesion to be eliminated or removed.
 Its applications range from tattoo removal to the disappearance of moles, warts and spots in places as diverse as the skin of the external genitals, in men and women.